jlouthan/jenrama/README.md

 ### Stopping Sparrow

 Once you have run the jobs and are satisfied with the output, you can stop all the jobs by our user with `scancel --user=jlouthan`

+## Evaluation

+The raw-results folder contains results from the cluster using 5 schedulers and 50 workers, and 5-task jobs.
+The subfolder name indicates how many of these jobs were submitted to EACH scheduler in the trials in that folder.